 47. Travel.
 No expenses for travel will be reimbursed unless specifically authorized by this Contract.
 Permitted expenses will be reimbursed at the rate paid by the State and in accordance with the Indiana Department of Administration Travel Policy and Procedures in effect at the time the expenditure is made.
 Out-of-state travel requests must be reviewed by the State for availability of funds and for conformance with Travel Policy guidelines.

 48. Waiver of Rights.
 No right conferred on either party under this Contract shall be deemed waived, and no breach of this Contract excused, unless such waiver is in writing and signed by the party claimed to have waived such right.
-Neither the State’s review, approval or acceptance of, nor payment for, the services required under this Contract shall be construed to operate as a waiver of any rights under this Contract or of any cause of action arising out of the performance of this Contract, and the Contractor shall be and remain liable to the State in accordance with applicable law for all damages to the State caused by the Contractor’s negligent performance of any of the services furnished under this Contract.
+Subject to the terms set forth in the PowerSchool Main Services Agreement, neither the State’s review, approval or acceptance of, nor payment for, the services required under this Contract shall be construed to operate as a waiver of any rights under this Contract or of any cause of action arising out of the performance of this Contract, and the Contractor shall be and remain liable to the State in accordance with applicable law for all damages to the State caused by the Contractor’s negligent performance of any of the services furnished under this Contract.

 49. Work Standards.
-The Contractor shall execute its responsibilities by following and applying at all times the highest professional and technical guidelines and standards.
-If the State becomes dissatisfied with the work product of or the working relationship with those individuals assigned to work on this Contract, the State may request in writing the replacement of any or all such individuals, and the Contractor shall grant such request.
+The Contractor shall execute its responsibilities by following and applying at all times commercially reasonable industry standards.

 50. State Boilerplate Affirmation Clause.
 I swear or affirm under the penalties of perjury that I have not altered, modified, changed or deleted the State’s standard contract clauses (as contained in 2022 SCM Template) in any way except as follows: _____________________________